SherlockH0olms/Klickon_auth/README.txt

 python app.py

-Open your browser:
+Open in your browser:

 http://127.0.0.1:5000

+📝 Endpoints
+Route	Method	Description
+/register	GET/POST	User registration page/form
+/login	GET/POST	User login page/form
+/dashboard	GET	Dashboard page, protected
-Notes
+🔒 Security Notes

-Passwords are never stored in plain text; they are securely hashed.
+Passwords are never stored in plain text – always hashed.

-This version is a secure baseline, ready for further development with sessions, tokens, or advanced security features.
+Duplicate email registrations are blocked.

+SQL injection is mitigated through parameterized queries.

+Session or token management is intentionally excluded for this task.

+🎯 Project Goal

+This project demonstrates:

+How to create a secure authentication system.

+How to handle user data safely.

-The project serves as a foundation for penetration testing and security learning exercises.
+A baseline system for future penetration testing exercises.